Cognigy/Documentation/docs/en/docs/live-agent/roles.md

 ## Administrator

-The Administrator has access to all features of Live Agent.
+The Administrator has access to most features of Live Agent.

 - Add, edit and delete Inboxes.